wytlines100/UnverifiedV2/README.md

 - Chat Filter: Blocks any profanity/Spam from `game.chat`
 - Armor HUD - Shows Enchantments/Icons/Armor as a standalone draggable box.
 - Shine on Modules - Makes the modules shiny!
+- Search bar for modules - Search for any module.
+Simple.

 ## Client Installation